odan/slim4-skeleton/README.md

 # Slim 4 Skeleton for Apache

-This is a simple web application skeleton project that uses the [Slim4 Framework](https://www.slimframework.com/):
+This is a simple web application skeleton project that uses the [Slim 4 Framework](https://www.slimframework.com/):

 - [nyholm/psr7](https://github.com/nyholm/psr7) as super lightweight PSR-7 implementation